Gino D'Acampo: Personal life

 D'Acampo lives with his wife Jessica Stellina Morrison, whom he married in 2002.
 He has three children.

-In 1998, D'Acampo was convicted of burgling singer Paul Young's London home, and served two years in prison.
+In 1998, D'Acampo was convicted of burgling singer Paul Young's London home and served two years in prison.
 D'Acampo has apologised to Young, who accepted and suggested that D'Acampo could invite him to dinner in his restaurant.

+In 2015, D'Acampo legally adopted the middle name "Sheffield" by deed poll while appearing on an episode of Celebrity Juice in exchange for bonus points on the show.

 D'Acampo is a fan of the rugby union team Leicester Tigers.

 Allegations of inappropriate conduct

-In February 2025, ITV News reported on various allegations of inappropriate and intimidating behaviour by D'Acampo spanning more than 12 years from people who have worked with him.
+In 2025, ITV News reported on various allegations of inappropriate and intimidating behaviour by D'Acampo spanning more than 12 years from people who have worked with him.
 He told ITV News he "firmly denied" the allegations, claiming they were "deeply upsetting".
 ITV removed all of D'Acampo's upcoming shows from its TV schedule following the report.
 Later in 2025, D’Acampo resumed television projects, including the cookery competition pilot Spaghetti Wars and the travel series An Italian in Malta, broadcast on ITV.